carboncopyrefi/carbon-copy-site/README.md

-# Nuxt 3 Minimal Starter
+# CARBON Copy Front-End

+The front-end is written in Nuxt 3 and serves content from the API.

+It has one environment variable: NUXT_SURVEY_ACCESS_TOKEN.
+It is used to authenticate with the CARBON Copy API for POSTing a request to save the regenerative self-assessment survey response.

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more about setting up and running a Nuxt site.

 ## Setup